abhinavmish96/LEARNING_JAVASCRIPT/20_Node/Readme.md

 | npm  | Not a core module and doesn't start with /, ./ , or ../ | require('debug')<br>require('express')<br>require('chalk')<br>require('koa')<br>require('q') |

 - Core module such as process and buuffer are global are always available, and do not require an explicit *require* statement

+#### Customizing modules with function modules

+- A module that exports a function that's intended to be invoked immediately